SmartHomePrivacyProject/VCFingerprinting/README.md

 **The dataset and code are for research purposes only**.
 The results of this study are published in the following paper:

-Sean Kennedy, Haipeng Li, Chenggang Wang, Hao Liu, Boyang Wang, Wenhai Sun, *“I Can Here Your Alex: Voice Command Fingerprinting Attacks on Smart Home Speakers,”* IEEE International Conference on Communication  and Network Security (**IEEE CNS 2019**), June 10-12, 2019.
+Sean Kennedy, Haipeng Li, Chenggang Wang, Hao Liu, Boyang Wang, Wenhai Sun, *“I Can Here Your Alex: Voice Command Fingerprinting Attacks on Smart Home Speakers,”* IEEE Conference on Communications and Network Security (**IEEE CNS 2019**), June 10-12, 2019.
 (The first three authors contribute equally in this paper)

 ## Content